-Reducing incidence of foodborne illness by just 10% would mean 5 million fewer Americans would get sick each year!
-After seeing this recent Centers for Disease Control and Prevention estimate, we started thinking about kitchen safety tips to help keep our families safe from these all-too-common illnesses.
+Reducing the incidence of foodborne illness by just 10% would mean 5 million fewer Americans would get sick each year!
+After seeing this recent U.S. Centers for Disease Control and Prevention (CDC) estimate, we started thinking about kitchen safety tips to help keep our families safe from these all-too-common illnesses.
+Where to start?
+Try cleaning sponges.

 Worst Places for Germs in the Kitchen